-GS has obtained membership to certain MTFs for these products, including Tradeweb EU B.V., Bloomberg Trading Facility Limited, MarketAxess NL B.V. and Bond Vision Europe as part of Brexit preparations and has been active on those trading venues in 2019.
+GS has obtained membership to a certain EU27 MTFs for these products (Tradeweb EU B.V., Bloomberg Trading Facility Limited, MarketAxess NL B.V.) as part of Brexit preparations and has been active on those trading venues in 2019.

-5. Topic 5: an explanation of how order execution differs according to client categorisation, where the firm treats categories of clients differently and where it may affect the order execution arrangements;
+Topic 5: an explanation of how order execution differs according to client categorisation, where the firm treats categories of clients differently and where it may affect the order execution arrangements;